Stuart-Mouse/Stuart-Mouse.github.io/Game/notes.md

 that way we can use these names in the editor, and when defining the group id for each tile in the lsd file itself (using some custom lsd parse proc)

-## Selection Tool

-TBH selection tool should probably only be for editting tilemaps, and then we can just have a separate, similar selection tool that one can activate in the GRAB tool the reason for this is that the selection tool will be most useful if it is separate from the brush, while a theoretical grab selection for entities would be most useful if it is just a simple modifier key

 ## Tilemap behavior refactoring